hypercore-protocol/hyperdrive-daemon/README.md

 If FUSE is both available and configured, then you're ready to continue with mounting your top-level, private drive!

 ### Usage
-The daemon requires all users to have a private "root" drive, into which additional subdrives can be mounted and shared with others.
-You're probably never going to want to share this directory with others, but you can create mounted sub-drives within it that you can share.
+The daemon requires all users to have a private "root" drive, mounted at `~/Hyperdrive`, into which additional subdrives can be mounted and shared with others.

-Think of this root drive as the `home` directory on your computer, where you might have Documents, Photos, or Videos directories, for example.
+Think of this root drive as the `home` directory on your computer, where you might have Documents, Photos, or Videos directories.
 You'll likely never want to share your complete Documents folder with someone, but you can create a shareable mounted drive `Documents/coding-project-feb-2020` to share with collaborators on that project.

 #### Basic Mounting
 After starting the daemon, you can create your root drive using the `fs mount` command without additional arguments: